frederic-perez/AmE-dictionary/dictionary.md

 __relief teams__
 __relief__ :two::shit: _Iran continues to insist on instant and total relief from sanctions._ _Monetary relief._
 __reliever__
-__relinquish__ _v_
-__relinquish__ _v_ :three: If you relinquish something, you let it go.
+__relinquish__ _v_ :four: If you relinquish something, you let it go.
 You relinquish control of the army when you resign as general.
 You relinquish your plan to sneak into town when your parents find out what's going on.
 __relish__ :two: Enjoy greatly. _Syn_ enjoy, delight in, love, like, adore, be pleased by _Harvey seems to relish fame._
 __relished__
 __relocate__ _v_ _They plan to relocate to Denver soon._